hemasurya106/Agentic_personal-profile-bot/README.md

 # Agentic Personal Bot

-A Gradio-based AI profile chat app that answers questions about Hema Surya B using OpenAI, PDF, and summary context.
+A Gradio-based AI profile chat app that answers questions about Hema Surya B using gemini, PDF, and summary context.

 ## About